axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-kafka-c/reference-destination-kafka-c/_index.md

 | Type:    | string (absolute path) |
 | Default: | N/A                    |

 *Description:* The absolute path and filename of the Kafka properties file to load.
 For example, `properties-file("/opt/syslog-ng/etc/kafka_dest.properties")`.
-The {{% productparam "abbrev" %}} application reads this file and passes the properties to the Kafka Producer.
+The {{% param "product.abbrev" %}} application reads this file and passes the properties to the Kafka Producer.

-The {{% productparam "abbrev" %}}`kafka` destination supports all properties of the official Kafka producer.
+The {{% param "product.abbrev" %}}`kafka` destination supports all properties of the official Kafka producer.
 For details, see [the librdkafka documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).

 The `bootstrap-servers` option is translated to the `bootstrap.servers` property.